sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

    :synopsis: Algorithms operating on molecular structures

-.. function:: LocalDistDiffTest(model, distance_list, tolerance_list, sequence_separation=0,  local_ldt_property_string="")
+.. function:: LocalDistDiffTest(model, distance_list, tolerance_list, \
+                                sequence_separation=0, \
+                                local_lddt_property_string="")

   This function counts the number of conserved local contacts between a model and a reference structure which is needed to compute the Local Distance Difference Test score.

   The Local Distance Difference Test score is a number between zero and one, which measures the agreement of  local contacts between a model and a reference structure.
 One means complete agreement, and zero means no agreement at all.
 The calculation of this score does not require any superposition between the model and the reference structures.

   All distances between atoms in the reference structure that are shorter than a certain predefined length (inclusion radius) are compared with the corresponding distances in the model structure.
 If the difference between a reference distance and the corresponding model distance is smaller than a threshold value (tolerance), that distance is considered conserved.
 The final lDDT score is the fraction of conserved distances.
 Missing atoms in the model structure lead to non-conserved distances (and thus lower the final lDDT score).

   This function takes as an input a list of distances to be checked for conservation.
 Any number of threshold values  can be specified when the function is called.
 All thresholds are then applied in sequence and the return counts are averaged over all threshold values.
 A sequence separation parameter can be passed to the function.
 If this happens, only distances between residues whose separation in sequence is higher than the provided parameter are considered when the score is computed.

   If a string is passed as the last parameter, residue-based counts and the value of the residue-based Local Distance Difference Test score are saved in each ResidueHandle as int and float properties.
 Specifically, the local residue-based lddt score is stored in a float property named as the provided string, while the residue-based number of conserved and total distances are saved in two int properties named <string>_conserved and <string>_total.

   :param model: the model structure
   :type model: :class:`~ost.mol.EntityView`
   :param distance_list: the list of distances to check for conservation
   :type distance_list: :class:`~ost.mol.alg.GlobalRDMap`
-  :param tolerance_list: a list of thresholds used to determine distance conservation
+  :param tolerance_list: a list of thresholds used to determine distance
+                         conservation
-  :param sequence_separation: sequence separation parameter used when computing the score
+  :param sequence_separation: sequence separation parameter used when computing
+                              the score
-  :param local_ldt_property_string: the base name for the ResidueHandle properties that store the local scores
+  :param local_lddt_property_string: the base name for the ResidueHandle
+                                     properties that store the local scores

-  :returns: a tuple containing the counts of the conserved distances in the model and of all the checked
+  :returns: a tuple containing the counts of the conserved distances in the
+            model and of all the checked distances

+.. function:: LocalDistDiffTest(model, target, cutoff, max_dist, \
+                                local_lddt_property_string="")

+  Wrapper around :func:`LocalDistDiffTest` above using:
+  *distance_list* = :func:`CreateDistanceList` with *target* and *max_dist* as
+  parameters and *tolerance_list* = [*cutoff*].

+  :param model: the model structure
+  :type model: :class:`~ost.mol.EntityView`
+  :param target: the target structure from which distances are derived
+  :type target: :class:`~ost.mol.EntityView`
+  :param cutoff: single distance threshold to determine distance conservation
+  :type cutoff:  :class:`float`
+  :param max_dist: the inclusion radius in Angstroms (to determine which
-            distances
+                   distances are checked for conservation)
+  :type max_dist:  :class:`float`
+  :param local_lddt_property_string: the base name for the ResidueHandle
+                                     properties that store the local scores

+  :returns: the Local Distance Difference Test score (conserved distances
+            divided by all the checked distances)
+  :rtype:   :class:`float`

-.. function::  LocalDistDiffTest(alignment, tolerance, radius, ref_index=0, mdl_index=1)
+.. function:: LocalDistDiffTest(alignment, tolerance, radius, ref_index=0, \
+                                mdl_index=1)

   Calculates the Local Distance Difference Test score (see previous function) starting from an alignment between a reference structure and a model.
 The AlignmentHandle parameter used to provide the  alignment to the function needs to have the two structures attached to it.
 By default the first structure in the alignment is considered to be the reference structure, and the second structure is taken as the model.
 This can however be changed by passing the indexes of the two structures in the AlignmentHandle as parameters to the function.

   BEWARE: This function uses the old implementation of the Local Distance Difference Test algorithm and will give slightly different results from the new one.

-  :param alignment: an alignment containing the sequences of the reference and of the model structures, with the structures themselves
+  :param alignment: an alignment containing the sequences of the reference and
-                    attached
+                    of the model structures, with the structures themselves attached
   :type alignment:  :class:`~ost.seq.AlignmentHandle`
   :param tolerance: a list of thresholds used to determine distance conservation
-  :param radius: the inclusion radius in Angstroms (to determine which distances are checked for conservation)
+  :param radius: the inclusion radius in Angstroms (to determine which distances
+                 are checked for conservation)
   :param ref_index: index of the reference structure in the alignment
   :param mdl_index: index of the model in the alignment